-Since Invisalign aligners are transparent, they are practically invisible and few will notice that you are wearing them.
-There, digital models for aligners are created based on 3D scans performed on patients and sent back to the United States.
+Dudley had to research orthodontics, figure out how Invisalign works, and learn how the plastic used in the manufacturing process can help shape teeth.
+He also had to develop an animation of the 3D model that featured a series of frames showing his teeth moving in the correct positions.
+Invisalign aligners are made of a thermoplastic material that looks like teeth whitening trays.
+Because they are transparent, they are practically invisible and few will notice that you are wearing them.
+Digital models for aligners are created based on 3D scans performed on patients and sent back to the United States.
 My 3D printer can't compete with the quality I get from the Invisalign lab, and there is currently no software available to private doctors that allows them to prepare aligners to move teeth to the desired position.